RickyLambert87/LearningHTML-CSS/README.md

 ## Features

-- **Introduction to Veganism:** Explore the principles and benefits of veganism.
+- **Introduction to Plant Based Diets:** Explore the principles and benefits of plant based food.
 Learn about the impact of your food choices on animal welfare, the environment, and your health.
 Discover compelling reasons to embrace a plant-based lifestyle and find resources to support your transition.

 - **Alkaline-Based Diets:** Dive into the world of alkaline-based diets and their potential health benefits.
 Understand the concept of pH balance, explore alkaline-rich foods, and find delicious recipes that promote optimal health and vitality.
 Learn how to nourish your body with alkaline foods and create balanced meals.

-- **Informative Articles:** Access our collection of informative articles covering a wide range of topics related to veganism, alkaline-based diets, nutrition, wellness, sustainability, and more.
+- **Informative Articles:** Access our collection of informative articles covering a wide range of topics related to plants, herbs, alkaline-based diets, nutrition, wellness, sustainability, and more.
 Stay informed and discover practical tips and insights to enhance your understanding and journey.

 ## Getting Started